lynnfaraday/aresmush.com/fs3/fs3-3/running-combat.md

 1. Just RP it.
 Have folks make some appropriate rolls and wing it.
 You can even manually inflict the damage using `damage/inflict` if it's important that it be in the combat system.
 2. Put in a dummy NPC to reflect the thing... like a dummy soldier with a grenade to represent a booby trap.

+## Range

+FS3 assumes that everything is happening at sort of close-ish range where there are no special modifiers for distance.
+It will usually be obvious from the context of the scene whether someone is close enough to engage in melee combat.

+Organizers can also use teams to group combatants according to location if they need help keeping track of who's where.
+For example: Team 1 is on the hill, Team 2 is at the edge of the village, etc.

 # Balancing Combat